 The adolescent girls fared similarly.
 Calcium absorption, rather than retention, was reviewed and the girls were given the same fiber regimen as the postmenopausal women.
 Calcium absorption improved 12% for both the 10-gram and the 20-gram group.7

 While the studies used corn fiber, corn is not emphasized on the Program due to its high potential for GMOs.
 Instead, here are some other foods that are equally high in bone-boosting soluble fiber:

 - Flax seeds*

 Once again, the bone-building Program is on the ball!

 4. Are You Getting Enough Of This Lifespan-Enhancing Mineral?

-If you’re following the Save Our Bones Program, you are getting enough of the Foundation Supplement magnesium; but sadly, the vast majority of Westerners are deficient in this mineral.
+If you’re following the Osteoporosis Reversal Program, you are getting enough of the Foundation Supplement magnesium; but sadly, the vast majority of Westerners are deficient in this mineral.
 Despite this, your doctor probably never mentioned magnesium in relation to osteoporosis.
 Rather, they tend to prescribe enormous doses of unhealthy calcium carbonate and suggest preventative “therapy” such as taking as aspirin a day to stave off cardiovascular disease (how ironic, given that calcium carbonate increases the risk of heart attack!).